Paul Raudnitz - Trading Standards Podcast

 R v Mason (2011)

-Leading Counsel, FSA's first criminal conviction for boiler room fraud.
+Leading Counsel, FSA's (as it then was) first criminal conviction for boiler room fraud.

 R v Akra & Others (Victoria Station Murder Trial 1) (2011)